 “Have a vision for your life,” said Marsha Barnes, CEO and founder of The Finance Bar, a company focused on helping women and couples achieve financial wellness.

 “When you have a vision for your life, you’ll have a vision for your money.”

 Believe That You Can Be Rich

-“Most people don’t come from money and don’t know what building wealth really means,” said Jeff Rose, certified financial planner and founder of the blog Good Financial Cents.
+“Most people don’t come from money and don’t know what building wealth really means,” said Jeff Rose, certified financial planner and CEO of Good Financial Cents.
 “Because of that, they assume they can never be financially successful.
 You first have to believe you can otherwise you never will.”

 How To Build Net Worth

 When it comes to building net worth, it’s important to know what to focus on, whether it’s investing, buying assets or increasing your income.
 These financial experts weigh in on the best ways to get rich.